 The FUNdamentals: How to Swing a Golf Club

 Alright, let’s talk about the swing itself.
 This is where many beginners get tripped up by trying to do too much.
 The goal isn't a "perfect" swing, it's a simple, repeatable motion that produces a solid result.
-We’re going to cover the three most important parts: the hold, a healthy set, and a smooth swing.
+We’re going to cover the three most important parts: the grip, stance, and swing.

 1. How to Hold the Club (The Grip)